 In fact, even if you're quite satisfied with your relationship, keep in mind it never hurts to try new hobbies, shake things up, and learn more about each other, as a way of staying close and having fun again.

-All of that said, don't be afraid to call things off if the boredom seems deep and unfixable.
+That said, don't be afraid to call things off if the boredom seems deep and unfixable.
 If you try the tips listed below, talk to your partner, and still don't see any improvement, "it may be time to ask yourself if the energy you're investing is worth the return," Cyndi Darnell, a sex and relationship therapist, tells Bustle.

 1. Make Sure You're Taking Good Care Of Yourself